WynnKunGz/Pom-s-Birthday-Website/note.md

 - revamped index.html
 - put all unused pictures in memories
 - reveal the identity of cha-eunwoo
-- add <br> in some pages, some texts to seperate the paragraphs, sentences.
 - obfuscated texts and modified texts (trying out stuff)
 - font size, font color, font.
 - customized headings, paragraphs and stuff.